 First Offense OWI

-Even if it is your first offense, a drunk driving conviction can remain on your record forever and have life-changing penalties.
+Even if it is your first OWI in Wisconsin, a drunk driving conviction can remain on your record forever and have life-changing penalties.

-Our Wisconsin DUI lawyers at Mishlove & Stuckert, LLC can help you keep your license and avoid high fines and other severe consequences.
+Our lawyers at Mishlove & Stuckert, LLC can help you keep your license and avoid high fines and other severe consequences.

 Charged With A First Offense OWI?

 Request a hearing within 10 days – or else…!

 If you submitted to a chemical breath or blood test other than the on-scene hand-held breath test device, you should have received a document titled “NOTICE OF INTENT TO SUSPEND” if your breath or blood test result was .08 or higher.

 You have ten days from the notice date to request an administrative hearing with the Wisconsin Department of Transportation.